GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The function takes the `searchTerm` and returns another function, because after all the filter function takes a function as its input.
-The returned function has access to the item object because it is the function that is passed to the filter function.
+This function takes the `searchTerm` and returns another function, because the filter function must take a function as its input.
+The returned function has access to the item object because it is passed into the filter function.
 In addition, the returned function will be used to filter the list based on the condition defined in the function.
-Let's define the condition.
+Let's define that condition.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~